techidaily/site-win11-tips/source/_posts/top-6-strategies-for-enhancing-vm-efficiency-in-windows.md

  Like your physical computer, when you create a new virtual machine, it comes packed with lots of unwanted applications.
 Such apps eventually cause your VM to slow down.

- We’ve got a guide covering[ways to debloat Windows quickly](https://www.makeuseof.com/how-to-quickly-remove-bloatware-from-windows-11/) .
+ We’ve got a guide covering [ways to debloat Windows quickly](https://www.makeuseof.com/how-to-quickly-remove-bloatware-from-windows-11/) .
 You can refer to that and clean your VM for a faster experience.

  Before removing any bloatware, back up your VM for the safe side.
 If you’re using Oracle VM VirtualBox, you can do so from the**Machine > Take Snapshot** context menu.
 You don’t need to worry if you are not using Oracle’s VM manager, as you will find a similar option in other VM managers.